-A: ON24 continues to enhance the integration between the ON24 Digital Experience Platform and the Hive Streaming solution by adding support for live, simu-live and on demand webcast types as well as improving scalability and reporting for the combined solution.
+A: ON24 continues to enhance the integration between the ON24 platform and the Hive Streaming solution by adding support for live, simu-live and on demand webcast types as well as improving scalability and reporting for the combined solution.

 Is this sort of peer-to-peer video solution unique to internal comms, or can organizations use it for training as well?